Can You Have a Medical Marijuana Card and a Concealed Carry Permit in Ohio?

 Medical marijuana is a popular new topic of conversation in many households.
 However, the laws governing the program can be difficult to understand and knowing how certain other laws work with medical marijuana can be even harder to grasp.

-Have any questions about getting a medical marijuana card or medical marijuana in general?
+Have any questions about getting a medical marijuana card or medical marijuana in Ohio?
 Speak with a medical marijuana Patient Care Coordinator at 877 899-3626 for more information.
 Take our eligibility survey to see if you pre-qualify for a recommendation today!

 Can a Person Have Both a Medical Marijuana Card and a Concealed Carry Permit?